Free Company Let Tenancy Agreement Template UK

 • Short Commercial Tenancy Agreement: Typically refers to a lease with a relatively brief duration.
 This could range from a few months to a couple of years.
 Short-term leases offer flexibility for both landlords and tenants.

-• Long Commercial Tenancy Agreement: This involves a more extended period, often several years.
-Long-term leases provide stability and security for both parties, and they are common in cases where the tenant requires a more permanent space for their business.
+• Long Commercial Tenancy Agreement: This involves a longer period, often several years.
+Long-term leases provide stability and security for both parties and are common in cases where the tenant requires a more permanent space for their business.

 2. Flexibility: